 Four hours.
-Prerequisites: SPC 1500 and SPC 2250 and successful completion of the Systematic and Creative Thinking: Quantitative SLO and successful completion of coursework that satisfies Effective Communication SLOs A and B. Focus on the technical elements of professional writing and research writing.
-Students will develop a research proposal, utilizing in-depth qualitative research methods.
+Prerequisites: SPC 1500 and SPC 2250 and successful completion of the Systematic and Creative Thinking: Quantitative SLO and successful completion of coursework that satisfies Effective Communication SLOs A and B. Focus on the technical elements of professional and research writing.
+Students develop a research proposal, using in-depth qualitative research methods.